SQream/sqream_docs/data_ingestion/ingesting_from_databases_2.rst

    * - POST
      - ``syncLoad``
      - ``curl --header "Content-Type: application/json" --request POST --data '{}' http://127.0.0.1:6060/syncLoad``
-     - Sends a request to the service and returns once the request is complete
+     - Sends a request to the service and returns once the request is complete.
+There's no load-balancing queue shared across multiple instances; therefore, it's advised that ``syncLoad`` requests be monitored by the user and not heavily sent.
+Monitor using the ``getActiveLoads`` cURL.
      - ``curl --header "Content-Type: application/json" --request POST --data '{"sourceTable": "AVIV_INC", "sqreamTable": "t_inc", "limit":2000, "loadTypeName":"full"}' http://127.0.0.1:6060/syncLoad``
    * - POST
      - ``filterLogs``